UGC Marketing Examples for 2025 (+ Takeaways)

 Focusing on the personal and emotional aspects of customer stories helps to humanize your brand.
 When customers see themselves in the stories shared, it fosters a sense of community and belonging.

 LEGO has long been a pioneer in fostering creativity and community engagement through user-generated content (UGC).
-In 2024, they continued to expand their efforts with the launch of LEGO Life, which is a platform where LEGO fans (all age groups) can share their creations, participate in challenges, and connect with fellow builders from around the world.
+They continued to expand their efforts with the launch of LEGO Life, which is a platform where LEGO fans (all age groups) can share their creations, participate in challenges, and connect with fellow builders from around the world.

 LEGO Life serves as a virtual hub for LEGO enthusiasts to showcase their builds, ranging from intricate models to imaginative scenes.
 Users can post pictures and videos of what they've made, write about them, and interact with others (through likes, comments, and shares).
 The platform also features themed challenges and contests, encouraging users to push their creative boundaries and collaborate on large-scale projects.